 The primary goal of the testing is to determine any points where users found it difficult to manage the given tasks and to find out if there is any difficulty understanding the financial app's interface design.
 Afterwards, you can brainstorm better solutions and implement the necessary adjustments.

-After the UXDA team discussed the results of our examination and prepared the needed corrections, our UI designers continued creating the concept of the Light Bank interface.
+After the UXDA team discussed the results of our examination and prepared the needed corrections, our UI designers have started creating the mobile banking design concept of the Light Bank interface.
 The task for our UX Design Agency team was to cautiously examine our approach to financial UX, information about the key users, the demands of the organization, and the overall perception of the digital banking products.
 After learning all about the previously described UX strategy, our designers came up with a mood board for the mobile banking app.

 When creating this financial UX solution, we focused mainly on the users’ perceptions.
 It is difficult to compare anything to the beauty of nature.
 The energy of flames, flares of lightning, the vividness of animals, the night sky filled with stars - the beauty of wildlife and natural environments has fascinated people since their childhood because it is embedded in the evolution of our brain.